 Instructions

-- Use your hands to gently combine all ingredients.
+- Sprinkle Worcestershire sauce and seasonings over the beef and rice so they don't clump.
+Use your hands to gently combine all ingredients.
 Don't overwork the meat or it can become tough, but be sure all the rice is mixed throughout and not clumpy.

 - Shape into eight ¾-inch patties.

-- Place on broiler sheet over a drip tray (preferred) or in a shallow baking pan.
+- Place on broiler rack over a drip tray (preferred) or in a shallow baking pan.
 If desired, place vegetables on drip tray to roast (see notes).
 Bake at 450F for 20-25 minutes.

 Make-Ahead Instructions

-- Place shaped patties separated on a sheet of waxed paper on a plate or other freezer-proof tray; I get 4 per plate.
+- Place shaped patties separated on a sheet of waxed paper or plastic wrap on a plate; I get 4 per plate.
 Top with another sheet of waxed paper, then layer on the other 4 patties.
 Top with waxed paper and place in the freezer.

 - Once frozen, transfer the 2 layers of patties, and waxed paper sandwiching them, in a freezer bag.
 Label with cooking instructions.